blue-jay/blue-jay.github.io.hugo/content/database-migration/index.md

 **Note 1**: The `jay migrate` commands requires the environment variable, **JAYCONFIG**, to point to the env.json file path.
-The migration folder is specified in the env.json file under **MySQL.MigrationFolder**.
+The migration folder is specified in the env.json file under **MySQL.Migration.Folder**.
 If the environment variable is not set, you can specify the --config or -c flag and pass the path to env.json.

 **Note 2**: Make sure you do not create any migrations with a date earlier than